 That’s the beauty (well, one of the beauties) of the customer data platform:

-It’s only with this real-time data access you can implement truly impactful targeted advertising — among other critical marketing activities — that resonates with the individuals and segments to whom they’re served due to their timeliness and relevance.
+It’s only with this real-time data access you can implement truly impactful targeted advertising — among other critical engagement activities — that resonates with the individuals and segments to whom they’re served due to their timeliness and relevance.

 Enhancing your digital advertising ROI with a customer data platform